danielbachhuber/composer-lock-updater/README.md

 ## Using

 Before you use composer-lock-updater, ensure the `composer`, `git`, and `hub` executables are present on the filesystem.
-The current user will also need push access to the GitHub repository.
+The current user will need to be authenticated with GitHub (both for push and creating pull requests).

 Install composer-lock-updater with:

     composer global require danielbachhuber/composer-lock-updater

-Update your `composer.lock` file with:
+Then, update your `composer.lock` file with:

     clu <git-url>